AskitEndo/crampPanchayat/PRIVACY.md

 2. Go to Settings → Data Management
 3. Choose "Export Data" or "Delete All Data"
 4. Follow the prompts for immediate action
+5. **Cloud Account Deletion**: Complete removal from all cloud systems with verification
+6. **Real-time Confirmation**: Immediate feedback on deletion success

 ## 📞 Contact Information